Jordan Poyer: Regular season

+Playoffs

 Personal life

 Poyer was raised in Astoria, Oregon, by his mother, Julie Poyer, and stepfather, Fa'alaeo Poyer.
 He majored in elementary education at Oregon State.
-Poyer has a brother named Jeremy and has never met his biological father.
-His biological father, Louis Dunbar, has had multiple stints in prison over the last twenty years.
 His mother and stepfather both attended Eastern New Mexico University.
 His mother transferred to Eastern New Mexico for volleyball and his stepfather played tight end for their football team.
 Poyer's grandfather, Lynn Baxter, played basketball for Oregon State.

 On December 30, 2016, Poyer and his girlfriend, Rachel Bush, had a baby girl they named Aliyah.
 Bush is an Instagram model and met Poyer through Twitter.
 They began dating in 2015 and were married on February 17, 2018, in a ceremony in Jamaica.

 Poyer holds the annual "Jordan Poyer Football Camp" in his hometown of Astoria, Oregon for local youth.

 Poyer opened up about his struggles with alcohol with a post on Instagram in March 2021, especially after a bitter loss in the 2019–20 NFL playoffs.
 He has stayed sober since March 2020 after realizing the effects that his continued drinking would inflict on his family, career, and health.
 Since then, Poyer has devoted his time off the field to work with others struggling with alcoholism.
 He followed up with a piece on The Players' Tribune in November 2021.